 - attend meditation and asana sessions or respect when they are going on

 - help maintain the peaceful and pure atmosphere of the meditation/altar space and asana studio in particular, also the other inside spaces and the land

-- use your phone outside or in the hall and be considerate of other participants wanting to enjoy the retreat atmosphere
+- use your phone outside or in the hall and be considerate of retreat participants/other volunteers wanting to enjoy the retreat atmosphere

 - not bring meat, eggs, dairy, fish, tobacco, alcohol, drugs, garlic, onions, caffeine-containing drinks, honey; if you do you may be asked to leave

-- try to observe silence overnight from the end of evening meditation to end of morning meditation
+- aim to observe silence overnight from the end of evening meditation (9.30) to end of morning meditation

 - leave outside shoes and coats on the hall racks